OpenVoiceOS/community-docs/docs/personal_backend.md

 ### Device Preferences

-Some settings can be updated via the backend, mycroft-core will request this info on it's own from time to time
+Some settings can be updated via the backend, mycroft-core will request this info on its own from time to time

 default values comes from the local backend config file
 ```json